tashrique/Crayola-Mosaic-Dynamic-Automation-V2-Tashrique/README.md

 python mosaic.py --source image.jpg --tiles tiles/
 This will generate a mosaic called mosaic.jpg using the image image.jpg as the source and the images in tiles/ as the tile set.

-Credits
+**Credits**
-Created by [Your Name]
+Created by Tashrique Ahmed

-Let me know if you would like me to explain or expand on any part of this README template!
+Under the supervision of Cipriano Taylor
+The Kive Company